Why Do You Need A Will?

 Not every service member needs a will.
 Every service member needs an estate plan that passes their property upon their death in a manner that is satisfactory to them and contemplates how minors that were in the custody of the decedent will be cared for.

 Legal Assistance will prepare a will for any service members and their dependents.
-If you do not have a will, inquire of the Legal Assistance Office to determine if you are a likely candidate to need a will.
-If you are, then you will be provided with a will application packet to complete.
-If you are a married couple and you both desire wills, you must also read and sign this conflict consent sheet and return it to the office along with the will questionnaire.
+If you do not have a will, ask the Legal Assistance Office to determine if you are a likely candidate.
+If you are, you will be provided with a will application packet to complete.
+If you are a married couple and you both desire wills, you must also read and sign the conflict consent sheet and return it to the office along with the will questionnaire.
 You will also have the opportunity to consult with an attorney prior to executing your will.
 If you already have a will, a Legal Assistance attorney will review it, and revise it as needed.

 A will drafted by Legal Assistance is a professional legal document designed to be valid in the state that the decedent claims as his or her legal residence.